shellraiser/AMP4e/README.md

 # AMP4e Events
 Cisco AMP For Endpoints python script to ingest AMQP messages to a local log file.
 This was originally setup for Sumo Logic, but can be used for other SIEMs.
-My goal is to make this script as simple as possible, so all you need to do is enter in a few variables to get going.

 ## Prerequisites
 Four variables need to be input at the beginning of the script for this to work: